 DeafTEC, a National Science Foundation-funded Center of Excellence, acknowledge the need to support student veterans with hearing loss and developed Project Good to Go (PG2G) in 2017.
 PG2G is an interdisciplinary team of educators with diverse specialty backgrounds.
 PG2G worked directly with student veterans to understand their experiences in the classroom and on campus as related to their service-connected hearing loss and tinnitus.
 Through the research process PG2G created the Top Ten Things Student Veterans Would Like Faculty to Know handout and professional development.

 The professional development aims to support faculty, staff and administration through universal design practices to address hearing loss and tinnitus.
 In addition, PG2G aims to increase campus awareness of the impacts of military culture and disabilities on the student veteran: learning experience, adjustment to campus and classroom environments and interpersonal relationships.

-Many of the above suggestions follow the guidelines for Universal Design for Instruction (UDI) which is an approach that provides equal access to learning for all students by designing course instruction, materials, and content that benefit students of all learning styles.
+PG2G recommends Universal Design for Instruction (UDI) practices, which is an approach that provides equal access to learning for all students by designing course instruction, materials, and content that benefit students of all learning styles.

-This document is the result of student veteran participation in focus groups conducted at California Community Colleges with support from DeafTEC, an NSF ATE National Center of Excellence.
+The work of PG2G is the result of student veteran participation in focus groups conducted at California Community Colleges with support from DeafTEC.